UTNkar/documentation/content/ordsys/technical/themes.md

         FORSRANNINGEN = 'forsranningen', 'Forsränningen'
         REBUSRALLYT = 'rebusrallyt', 'Rebusrallyt'
 ```

-{{% /expand %}}
+{{% /details %}}

-##### 4. Put to production
+#### 4. Deploy to Production

-Once the theme has been added, committed, pushed and merged through the UTNkar/OrdSys-repo, make the new migrations to the database following the repo readme instructions and you should be done.
+After the theme is added to the repository, and the changes are committed, pushed, and merged into the UTNkar/OrdSys repository, execute the database migrations as described in the repository's README file to complete the process.